semrush/intergalactic/website/docs/components/date-picker/date-a11y.md

 | `Right Arrow`    | Moves focus to the next day.                                                                                                                                                       |
 | `Left Arrow`     | Moves focus to the previous day.                                                                                                                                                   |

+@## Resources

+[W3 date picker example](https://www.w3.org/TR/wai-aria-practices/examples/dialog-modal/datepicker-dialog.html) has detailed information about the accordion accessible behavior.

 @## Other recommendations

-See more accessibility recommendations in the commom [Accessibility guide](/core-principles/a11y/).
+See more accessibility recommendations in the common [Accessibility guide](/core-principles/a11y/).

-@## Resources

-[W3 date picker example and documentation](https://www.w3.org/TR/wai-aria-practices/examples/dialog-modal/datepicker-dialog.html) has detailed information about the accordion accessible behavior.